 - A diagnosis of diabetes for a student at a campus that previously had no students with diabetes.

 The school nurse or principal shall maintain a copy of the training guidelines and any records associated with the training.

 Health and Safety Code 168.005

-Note: Guidelines for Training School Employees who are not Licensed Healthcare Professionals (PDF) to care for students with diabetes is available on the Texas Department of State Health Services website.
+Note: Guidance for the care of students with diabetes is available on the Texas Department of State Health Services (TDSHS) website.